ec-europa/platform-dev/profiles/common/modules/custom/ecas/README.md

 ## Other modules
 ### core ECAS module :
-This module allows to login to a drupal instance with an EU Login account.
+This module allows a user to login to a drupal instance with an EU Login account.
 During the first login, the module creates a drupal account with the data from the LDAP (username, password, email, ...).
 With drupal 6 the module was compatible with the modules node_profile, profile